Pylons/pyramid_cookbook/single_file_tasks/single_file_tasks.rst

-Pyramid Single File Tasks Tutorial
+Pyramid Todo Application in a Single File
 ===================================

 This tutorial is intended to provide you with a feel of how a Pyramid web